 As the LA Times Test Kitchen director, Noelle oversees the testing of all recipes that are in The Times.
 In addition, she writes feature stories for The Times, the “Daily Dish” blog and the “Culinary SOS” column that gives readers their favorite recipes from restaurants and bakeries.
-Noelle is also on KTLA’s Eat Beat, a weekly cooking demonstration.
+She is also a contributor to Splendid Table.
+(Photo: Marie Astrid Gonzalez)

 Michael is the chef and owner of critically acclaimed Providence, in L.A., where his cooking celebrates his passion for all things seafood.
-His newest venture, Connie and Ted’s, is named in honor of his grandparents.
-Michael is a staunch advocate for sustainable fishing practices and marine life conservation, earning him widespread respect among his peers and patrons.
+The chef and the restaurant have earned national accolades that include several James Beard Award nominations and two highly coveted Michelin stars.
+In 2013 he opened Connie and Ted’s, named in honor of his grandparents.
+(Photo: Jennifer Kelley Lublin )

 As one of L.A.’s top mixologists, Julian has crafted cocktails for Comme Ça, David Myers’ Sona, John Sedlar’s Rivera and more.
 He received the 2010 Rising Star Award and The Jimmy Barela Award for his 1800 Tequila Cocktail.
 Julian also helped open Las Perlas in downtown L.A.